which followed the death of Pope Clement XIV

 rebellions in many towns favoured the advance of the French army; these rebellions were

-pretext to Bonaparte to send French troops from Naples (which had fallen into their hands a few months earlier) to Rome.
+pretext to Bonaparte to send French troops from Naples (which had been conquered a few months earlier) to Rome.

-Pope Pius VI was deposed and sent first to Siena and then to a monastery near Florence; in 1799 the situation of the French in Italy worsened: Bonaparte was involved in a long campaign in Egypt and in southern Italy Cardinal Fabrizio Ruffo led the Armata Cristiana della Santa Fede (Christian Army of the Holy Faith) to regain control of Naples; the French decided to move the pope outside Italy and the old man, accompanied by a few priests, was transferred to Grenoble and later on to Valence: in this town Pope Pius VI died after a few days: his pontificate lasted more than 24 years, thus confirming the general thought that no pope would stay in office for 25 years.
+Pope Pius VI was deposed and sent first to Siena and then to a monastery near Florence; in 1799 the situation of the French in Italy worsened: Bonaparte was involved in a long campaign in Egypt and in southern Italy Cardinal Fabrizio Ruffo led the Armata Cristiana della Santa Fede (Christian Army of the Holy Faith) to regain control of Naples; the French decided to move the Pope outside Italy and the old man, accompanied by a few priests, was transferred to Grenoble and later on to Valence: in this town he died after a few days: his pontificate lasted more than 24 years, thus confirming the general belief that no pope would stay in office for 25 years, this having been the length of the pontificate of St. Peter.

 In May 1799 the French were forced out of Naples and in September they had to leave Rome which was occupied by troops of the King of Naples.